localstack/docs/content/en/getting-started/help-and-support/index.md

 - Seek guidance from the community through the user forum.

 {{< callout "note" >}}
-In many scenarios, we ask our customers to use Diagnosis endpoint to help us retrieve additional information.
+In many scenarios, we ask our customers to use the diagnostics endpoint to provide additional information.

-To use LocalStack's Diagnosis endpoint:
+To use LocalStack's diagnostics endpoint:

 - Set the environment variable `LS_LOG=trace`
 - Start LocalStack